“DeMon” – Debug + monitor (system controller), pronounced “Demon”

 Antibrick built-in:

-The ESP32 can unbrick DeMon remotely over wifi or via the USB-C power port (whilst pressing the "DeMon" button at power up).
+The ESP32 can unbrick DeMon remotely over wifi, or via the ICP cartridge.

 Links